MnAppsNet/DominanceQueries/README.md

 		    Samples to visualise.
 Set 0 to use all of them.
         -o OUTPUT, --output OUTPUT
             Define where to save the plot, if not provided it is not saved

+### Bruteforce script

+The python script, bruteforce.py, was created in order to get the results of the required tasks using brute-force method.
+We do that in order to validate the results of the spark implementation.
+Please don't run this script with many data because your PC will explode.

+**Usage:**

+    Arguments:
+    -h, --help
+	    show this help message and exit
+    -d DATA, --data DATA
+	    Input data to process
+    -t TOP, --top TOP
+	    Number of top points in terms of dominations